jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Lab-2-Release_Lifecycle_Management_and_Distribution/README.md

 # LAB 2 - Release Lifecycle Management and Distribution

-The aim of this lab is to ...
+The aim of this lab is to understand the value of using JFrog Release Lifecycle Management and Distribution in the context of distributed DevOps.

 ## Lab Architecture